ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 To include an [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) figures within a page, proceed as following:

+1. The $n$Lab has a built-in SVG editor (see [below](#svgedit)).
+Click on the "`Create SVG graphic`" button to open it.
+Choose "`Save Image`" from the SVG-Edit menu when you're done.
+This will close the SVG editor and paste the resulting SVG code back into the Editing window.
-1. If you produce the SVG with a standard SVG editor, save it using, if possible, the two options
+2. If you produce the SVG with a standard SVG editor, save it using, if possible, the two options

    1. save as _plain SVG_
    1. save as _optimes SVG_

-   You can also use a simple SVG editor built into the $n$Lab.
-See [below](#svgedit).
-(Though this may not work on some systems).

-1. You need to include the resulting _source code_ .
+  * You need to include the resulting _source code_ .
 Uploading the SVG as a file to the $n$Lab won't work.
 So

     1. Go to the page where you want to include the SVG, say titled "SomePage", and at the point where the figure is to appear insert the code

       <nowiki>
       +--{: style="text-align:center"}